Solid lines in axial algebras of Jordan type $\tfrac{1}{2}$ and Jordan algebras

 \section{Proof of \cref{thm:solid14}}

-Even though a large portion of this theorem was already proved in \cite{gorshkov2024solid}, we give an alternative proof here.
-This proof uses the same techniques for all types of lines, and it does not use the classification of $3$-generated primitive axial algebras of Jordan type \cite{GorshkovStaroletov}.
-To prove this fact, we will try to find polynomials of small degree which tell us when a subalgebra is solid (\cref{lem:polytocheck}), and then prove they have many zeroes in most cases, which forces the polynomials to be identically zero.
-For the remainder of this section, $(A,X)$ is a primitive axial algebra of Jordan type half over a field $\F$ (assumed algebraically closed, without loss of generality) with $\kar \F \neq 2$, and $a,b\in X$ are axes. \begin{lemma} Let $(A,X)$ be a primitive axial algebra of Jordan type half over a field $\F$, and $a,b\in X$. the subalgebra $\langle \langle a,b \rangle \rangle$ is solid if and only if
+To prove \cref{thm:solid14}, we find polynomials of small degree that determine when a subalgebra is solid (\cref{lem:polytocheck}), and then prove they have many zeroes in most cases, which forces the polynomials to be identically zero. \begin{lemma} Let $(A,X)$ be a primitive axial algebra of Jordan type $\tfrac{1}{2}$ over an algebraically closed field $\F$, and $a,b\in X$.
+The subalgebra $\subalg$ is solid if and only if

 and